developdata/CCIDiploma-Unit3/week1/README.md

 Connect the components as seen in the image below, it shows an Uno, but it should be the same set up on a Leonardo.
 When you connect it again the LED should be blinking.

+LED’s have two legs, one is positive (anode) and the other negative (cathode), the positive leg is the longer leg.

 ![Connecting an LED to an Arduino](LED.jpg)
 ### Button
-ou can write some code so that the button becomes a toggle to turn the light on and off.
+You can write some code so that the button becomes a toggle to turn the light on and off.
 For this you the Arduino needs to remember the current state and when the button is pressed toggle to the other state.
-For this you will need to use variables in your code. ou can write some code so that the button becomes a toggle to turn the light on and off.
+For this you will need to use variables in your code.
+You can write some code so that the button becomes a toggle to turn the light on and off.
 For this you the Arduino needs to remember the current state and when the button is pressed toggle to the other state.
 For this you will need to use variables in your code.

 You can store values in variables that you can then use throughout your code.
 Sometimes these values will be constant, which means you can’t change the value in them once you’ve set it.
 Others can be changed, so the value will change at different points in the code.